Paid Media and PPC FAQs

 Social media ads: Paid ads in social media take the form of clickable content (e.g., display ad with text; video; carousel) that appears in feeds, stories or apps of targeted users that are part of the social platform’s audience network (especially common with Facebook).

 Other display ads: Display ads can appear in various digital display networks outside of social media platforms.
 The network that reaches the most users is the Google Display Network (GDN), which places your ads in a massive collection of websites, applications, and videos.
 Display ads can be made in many shapes and forms (banner ads, video ads, interactive ads, etc.).
+If you’re interested in video ads, learn more about YouTube ads in this resource.

 What should I use as a landing page for ads?